Skip to content

 • Existing or intended gender focal points from national mine action authorities and national mine action centres, international NGOs, national NGOs, donors, commercial operators, other partner organisations in a national mine action programme.

-• To promote meaningful discussions and active engagement, the maximum number of participants that are accepted onto the programme is 15.
+• To promote meaningful discussions and active engagement, the maximum number of participants that are accepted into the programme is 20.

 • The GICHD is committed to gender equality, inclusivity, and providing equal opportunities.
 Women, persons with disabilities, and those from explosive ordnance affected countries are particularly encouraged to apply.
 If you need this information in an alternative format, please contact us and we’ll do our best to arrange it for you.